tlmp59/nvim-config/README.md

 ## Todolist
 ~progess
 - [ ] continue on configure for obsidian nvim
-- [ ] setup to show git branch on winbar

 ~other
 - [ ] enable syncthing for syncing between devices for obsidian